THE HISTORY OF A MAINE COAST FARM

 By the 1910-1920s the steamboats were giving way to other modes of transportation.
 Those folks daring enough to travel with "newfangled" horseless carriages started to arrive at the hotel from Boston, New Haven, and Philadelphia.

 Back in those days guests made up their own fun, much as they do today.
 As yesterday's guests marveled at the rural environment, so do today's urban visitors.
 They have not only the fresh ocean breezes, delicious New England cuisine and crisp sheets, but also ample time away from telephones, faxes, televisions and newspapers.
-They have, also, an opportunity to bask in the tradition and history that made the Oakland House Seaside Resort what it is today.
+They have, also, an opportunity to bask in the tradition and history that made the Oakland House Cottages by the Side of the Sea and Hostel at Acorn what they are today.

 Four Generations of Innkeeping--A Message from Oakland House's Present Innkeeper Sally Littlefield, Wife of Jim Littlefield (now deceased).